Nicola Leone

 Nicola Leone is an Italian computer scientist who works in the areas of artificial intelligence, knowledge representation and reasoning, and database theory.
-Leone is currently the rector of the University of Calabria and a professor of computer science.
-Previously, he was a professor of Database Systems at the TU Wien.
+Leone is a professor of computer science at the University of Calabria.
+He previously served as rector of the university and was earlier a professor of database systems at TU Wien.

 Research work

 Leone has published more than 250 scientific articles in the areas of artificial intelligence, knowledge representation and reasoning, and database theory.